Call for Free consultation

 General Bankruptcy Pros and Cons

 Filing for bankruptcy is a significant decision in your financial life.
+Bankruptcy is a legal process, supervised by the court, which formally addresses unmanageable debts.
 That said, whether you’re filing Chapter 7 or Chapter 13, there are a few general pros and cons to consider.
 They include but aren’t limited to the following:

 Con: Impact on Your Credit – You can think of bankruptcy as taking one step backward today in order to take a lead forward in the future.
 That said, bankruptcy will remain on your credit report for 7-10 years depending on the type field and will significantly impact your ability to obtain credit at fair interest rates.